In addition to The Final Leap, I have written three other books. All are nonfiction.

 The Education of a Coroner

 Famous for its natural beauty, celebrity residents, and iconoclastic lifestyles, Marin is one of the most affluent counties in the United States.
 Yet is also includes San Quentin Prison, where all of California's male death row inmates are locked up, and connects to San Francisco via the Golden Gate Bridge, the world's top suicide site.
 Ken Holmes, the longtime coroner, has seen it all.
-His training, experiences, and lessons learned are different from those depicted on TV shows, and few people know anything about it until the day comes when a coroner knocks on their door and delivers news that will change their life forever.
+His training, experiences, and lessons learned are different from those on TV shows, and few people know anything about it until the day comes when a coroner knocks on their door and delivers news that will change their life forever.

 The Last and Greatest Battle

 Since 2003, more active-duty troops have killed themselves than died.
 In addition, a U.S. veteran dies by suicide every hour now.
 This book examines the problem currently and throughout history.
 Even if service members enlist with patriotic ferver, after they train for battle, and especaially if they engage in combat, many can't resume a normal life afterward.
 They have a new enemy to content with—thoughts and visions of what they have seen and done.
 The casualties don't end when the fighting stops.
 This book tells how, why, and most importantly, what can be done about it.